← Projects

 Read more Read less

-William warned me the men wouldn’t be very chatty in the morning, so I resolved not to be overly friendly and inquisitive.
-This was a good decision; ‘buenos dias, Amedeo, encantado’.
+Woody and I walked toward the ‘encargado’s’ office where the morning and afternoon briefings occur, between the tractor shed and the old water tower.
+He saw my anticipation and warned me: ‘The men aren’t very talkative in the morning, but they’re great guys.
+I don’t speak much Spanish but they do chat with Patrick sometimes.’
+I resolved not to be overly friendly and inquisitive, so as not to risk sounding like a petulant visitor.
+This was a good decision.
+‘Buenos dias, Amedeo, encantado’.
 After standing around for a few minutes, a thin, serious man arrived and stood across from us.
-He waited in silence for a minute or so before starting the briefing for the day.
+Again I introduced myself: ‘Buenos dias, Amedeo, encantado’.
+He waited in silence for a minute or so before assigning tasks.
 He was not a man of many words.
-‘William conmigo, Patrick e los chicos con Enzo’.
+‘William conmigo al tractor.
+Patrick y los chicos con Enzo y Brian’.
 And again, to me ‘Emilio, con Patrick’.
-‘Amedeo, I protested’, but only to hear back ‘si, Emilio’.
-Perhaps I will settle for Amadeo on the farm.
+‘Amedeo’, I protested.
+‘Si, Emilio’.
+It’s then I settled on my spanish pseudonym, Amadeo, which I gratefully go by for my Spanish interlocutors.

 The journey